alexpeattie/letsencrypt-fromscratch/README.md

 ### ECDSA keys

 If you really care about picking a good key, you might not want to use RSA at all.
 ECDSA ([Elliptic Curve Digital Signature Algorithm](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm)) which gives a much better size vs. security trade-off.
 A 384 bit ECDSA is considered equivalent to a [7680 bit RSA key](http://crypto.stackexchange.com/questions/2482/how-strong-is-the-ecdsa-algorithm), and will also give a perfect SSL Labs score.
-More importantly, a number recently discovered SSL vulnerabilities (DROWN, Logjam, FREAK) target vulnerabilities specific not present in ECDSA certificates.
+More importantly, a number recently discovered SSL vulnerabilities (DROWN, Logjam, FREAK) target RSA-specific vulnerabilities which are not present in ECDSA certificates.

 We'll have to a bit more work to create an ECDSA CSR (see [this blog post I wrote](https://alexpeattie.com/blog/signing-a-csr-with-ecdsa-in-ruby) for a more detailed explanation):